 Sleeping pills are prescription-based medications used to treat temporary sleeping problems.
-They serve to help someone go to sleep and to stay asleep.
-Some common examples are Xanax and Ativan.
-These medications work as sleep aids by stopping the circular thoughts that some people have while trying to sleep, and they cause drowsiness.
-Doctors may prescribe Ambien to people who have trouble falling asleep.
-Ambien works by helping the body to fall asleep faster.
-However, these types of prescriptions can be very habit forming and even addictive.
+They serve to help someone go to sleep and to stay asleep by stopping the circular thoughts that can occur while trying to sleep.
+These types of prescriptions can be very habit forming and even addictive.

 Sleeping pills belong to a class of drugs known as sedative-hypnotics or sedatives.
 The common belief is that a person cannot become dependent on sleeping pills, but this is a misconception.
 After long-term use, when one’s prescription ends, he or she may have difficulty sleeping without the pills.
 This individual may experience some changes referred to as withdrawal symptoms or may look for other ways to treat sleeplessness.